 Understand the selection process

-At the Vanderbilt Office of Undergraduate Admissions, we practice holistic, context-based admissions.
+At the Vanderbilt Office of Undergraduate Admissions, we practice holistic, context-based application review process.
 Put another way, we take into consideration more than just your academic profile – we look at all parts of your application to get to know your passions, achievements, and interests, academic or otherwise.
 We also work to understand your application in the larger context of your circumstances.
-This can mean evaluating your high school grades in the context of the curriculum offered at your school, understanding how a job or family commitment impacts your high school experience, or recognizing the effects on your life of the pandemic or a natural disaster.
+This can mean evaluating your high school grades in the context of the curriculum offered at your school, understanding how a job or family commitment impacts your high school experience, or recognizing the effects on your life of events in the world.

 When we review applications, here’s what we evaluate: